Demystification of Ichu Aja: a Sacred Practice in Igbo Spirituality!

 • Ichu Aja is used as a tool for thanksgiving.
 In this sense, a person sets their intention of gratitude and positive acknowledgement for the manifestation of good things in their life and they rely on their sacrifice to relate or channel their intentions to their spiritual forces.

 • It serves as a memory (consciousness) rejuvenation tool.
-Ichu Aja makes way for the ancestral memories (consciousness) that was lost or taken away in the age of Uga Chi but is still very present in the life field of Ijite Aka or Ikaka (in demotic Igbo) to stay, flow or come into a person’s life easily.
-This is one of my personal favorite aspects of Ichu Aja as a practise, the purpose it serves to help us remember, recall or retain ancestral intelligence.
+Ichu Aja makes way for the ancestral memories (consciousness) that was lost or taken away in the age of Uga Chi, but is still very present in the life field of Ijite Aka or Ikaka (in demotic Igbo), to stay, flow or come into a person’s life easily.
+This is one of my personal favorite aspects of Ichu Aja as a practice, the purpose it serves to help us remember, recall, or retain ancestral intelligence.

 Oma